Barnard College | Columbia University

 - More than 150 study abroad programs on six continents

-- Annual collaboration with women leaders in other countries during the Global Symposium; 2017 programming will be structured as a series of Global Salons in Stockholm, Delhi, and Hong Kong.
-The 2018 Symposium will take place in Delhi, India and will be dedicated to addressing the global challenge of climate change.
+- Annual collaboration with women leaders in other countries during the Global Symposium; 2017 programming was structured as a series of Global Salons in Stockholm, Delhi, and Hong Kong.

 In addition to being leading scholars, researchers and innovators in their fields, Barnard faculty members are first and foremost teachers and mentors.
-Faculty members—not graduate students—teach all Barnard courses.
+Faculty members are tenured at both Barnard College and Columbia University, and faculty members—not graduate students—teach all Barnard courses.

 - 62 percent of Barnard’s full-time faculty is female

-- 70 percent of Barnard’s classes have 19 or fewer students
+- More than 70 percent of Barnard’s classes have 19 or fewer students

-- 6-Year Graduation Rate for Pell Grant Recipients (cohort entering in 2010): 90 percent
+- 6-Year Graduation Rate for Pell Grant Recipients: 91 percent